 Rutger StapelkampProduct Design Engineer

-Rutger got his Product Development master’s degree in 2014 in the country known for its chocolate and beer.
-After a busy year on the road he finally chilled down to push our biobased milk coolers forward.
+Rutger got his Product Development master’s degree in 2014 in the country known for chocolate and beer.
+After a busy year on the road, he finally chilled down to push our biogas milk chillers forward.
 He’s here for his hands-on problem solving now that the coolers move from laboratories to factories.

 What’s up with the tools?